Crowned eagle: Behavior

 Typical of most raptors that breed in Africa, the crowned eagle is non-migratory and is largely sedentary.
 This species usually inhabits a fixed territory throughout the year during its adult life.
 There is evidence that the birds move about to some degree when circumstances require it, for example when they need to change mates in isolated breeding areas.
-The greatest movement of any notable distance is usually associated with juvenile birds, which wander relatively widely before maturation.Bildstein, K.L.
-2006.
-Migrating raptors of the world: their ecology and conservation.
-Cornell University Press, Ithaca, NY.
+The greatest movement of any notable distance is usually associated with juvenile birds, which wander relatively widely before maturation.
 Forty-four birds of various ages that were ringed in southern Africa and recovered were all found near the ringing localities.
 Small movements by crowned eagles has resulted in them being sighted in improbable habitats, such as on an open savanna hill in Kenya, an open river bed in Lewa Wildlife Conservancy and even a golf course in Nairobi.

 The crowned eagle is highly vocal and has a noisy, undulating display flight.
 In Equatorial Africa, they often call year-around, while elsewhere they may vocalize mainly in the context of breeding and nesting activities.
 The call is a series of loud whistles that rise and fall in pitch.
 The male performs an elaborate rise-and-fall display over the forest canopy both during the breeding season and outside it as a territorial proposition.
 Usually, territorial displays, which outnumber breeding displays, occur around the periphery of the bird's home range while breeding displays are likely to be over or at least near the nest.
 Displays consists of a series of steep dives and ascents, with a few wing-flaps at the top of each climb and descending circles and figures of eight.
 During descents, eagles can drop as much as 60 m at a time before circling back up.
 During this display, the male is noisy, uttering a shrill kewee-kewee-kewee while throwing his head back, often calling for a spell of approximately 30 seconds.
 The displaying male may reach heights exceeding 900 m, sometimes even near cloud level at over 2000 m above the ground.
 The adult female may also perform independent display flights, uttering a lower kooee-kooee-kooee.
 The female seems to display less often and tends to have a mellower voice.
 Pairs also perform visually striking mutual displays, sometimes arising from the first type or when the pairs come together after a brief absence.
 Spectacular tandems, interlocking talons and falling some distance from the sky are typical of mutual displays.
 Despite the spectacular and conspicuous nature of their display flights, the crowned eagle is sometimes considered a "clumsy" flier out in the open, lacking the grace and speed attributed to other eagles in a high-flying context, such as large Aquila species.
 While awaiting food at the nest, both the female and the young call out a penetrating, high kwee-kwee-kwee, that can border on incessant.